sk-zk/streetlevel/docs/streetlevel.lookaround.rst

       auth = lookaround.Authenticator()
       faces = []
       zoom = 2
-      for faceIdx in range(0, 6):
+      for face_idx in range(0, 6):
-          face_heic = lookaround.get_panorama_face(pano, faceIdx, zoom, auth)
+          face_heic = lookaround.get_panorama_face(pano, face_idx, zoom, auth)
           # Convert the HEIC file to a PIL image here.
-          # This step is left to the user of the library, so that you can
+          # This step is left to the user so that you can choose whichever
-          # choose whichever library performs best on your machine.
+          # library performs best on your machine.
           faces.append(face)

       result = lookaround.to_equirectangular(faces, pano.camera_metadata)